How Do I know If My child Has Reading Disorders

 Types of Reading Disorders

 Dyslexia is a brain-based type of learning disability that specifically impairs a person’s ability to read.
 Individuals with dyslexia typically read at levels significantly lower than expected despite having normal intelligence.
-Although the disorder varies from person to person, common characteristics among people with dyslexia are difficulty with phonological processing (the manipulation of sounds), spelling, and/or rapid visual-verbal responding.
-Dyslexia can be inherited in some families, and recent studies have identified a number of genes that may predispose an individual to developing dyslexia.
+Although the disorder varies from person to person, there are some common characteristics among people with dyslexia.
+They are difficulty with phonological processing (the manipulation of sounds), spelling, and/or rapid visual-verbal responding.
+Dyslexia can be inherited in some families.
+Moreover, recent studies have identified a number of genes that may predispose an individual to developing dyslexia.
 Examples of specific types of reading disorders include:

 - Word decoding.
 People who have difficulty sounding out written words; matching the letters to sounds to be able to read a word.